Case Study | Surgical Setup Reduction Improves Patient Outcomes

 Establishing a structure to guide the work

 Armed with data, team members came together for a 3P (Production Preparation Process)4 workshop to set their vision for a dramatically more efficient process.
 By the end of the 3P, the participants had created a guiding team to determine next steps, oversee all the work and answer any questions that came up throughout the process.
-The guiding team included a sterile processing leader, operating room leader, kaizen promotion office leader, neurosurgeon, surgical technologist, sterile processing technician, project support staff member and administrative support staff member.
+The guiding team included a sterile processing leader, operating room leader, improvement office leader, neurosurgeon, surgical technologist, sterile processing technician, project support staff member and administrative support staff member.

-Next, the team employed the lean concept of 5S (sort, simplify, sweep, standardize, self-discipline).
+Next, the team employed the concept of 5S (sort, simplify, sweep, standardize, self-discipline).
 They discovered that almost 60 percent of the items in their orthopedic case sets were rarely used.
 This equates to 700 tons of unnecessary instruments being processed, per year.
 Using data, they sorted which instruments were being used, and simplified the process by removing non-critical instruments left unused.
 They swept the area by designing a repeatable inspection of case sets, standardized their tray layout, and established a team agreement to continue monitoring.